gscrow/dressipi-com/privacy.markdown

 ### New Owner

 We can also share your personal data as part of a sale, merger or change in control, or in preparation for any of these events.
-Any other entity which buys us or part of our business will have the right to continue to use your data, but only in the manner set out in this Privacy Policy unless you agree otherwise
+Any other entity which buys us or part of our business will have the right to continue to use your data, but only in the manner set out in this Privacy Policy unless you agree otherwise.

 ## International Transfers